kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do
-- Try to extract choice management to a struct that can be used by the object as a vector of composition
-  - This should include all the functions for manipulating choice positioning
 - Create specMaxIndex variable for obj and use it.
 - Challenge: Refactor rainbow text to no longer depend on drawTextX in order to shift vertically correlated colors.
   - Hmm... divide the screen into 255 slices?